 Network data analytics is including the following steps:

-Request of analytics by consumer
+- Request of analytics by consumer

-Collection of data by analytics function
+- Collection of data by analytics function

-Processing of collected data by analytics function
+- Processing of collected data by analytics function

-Reply containing analytics output to a consumer by analytics function
+- Reply containing analytics output to a consumer by analytics function

 While 3GPP provides sound security on the network level, the data used by AI/ML is not being subject to security controls.
 This key issue seeks solutions to remedy several attacks against a 5GS involving tampered data.